• Skip to primary navigation

 Vegetables in a bowl for okonomiyaki.

-1. In another bowl whisk together the flour, eggs, dashi, salt, and pepper.
+1. In another bowl combine the flour, eggs, dashi, salt, and pepper.

 Whisking together wet ingredients to make okonomiyaki.